sage-code/maj/alphabet.md

 * Letter `i`  is close front, like first `i` in `initial`;
 * Letter `o`  is close-mid back, like `o` in `document`;
 * Letter `u`  is close back, like `oo` in `soon`;
+* Letter `y`  is pronounced: `i` at beginning of words in names like: `New York`;
-* Letter `y`  is pronounced: `i` or `ă` depending of position;
+* Letter `y`  is pronounced: `ə` when used in middle or end of words;

 ## Consonants

 Most consonants are read like in Latin ISO alphabet, Italian.
 Romanian and Spanish;

+* Letter  `c`  is plosive palatal like "c" in "culture"
+* Letter  `k`  is plosive velar like "k" in "kitten"
+* Letter  `q`  is plosive uvular like "q" in "quality"
+* Letter  `h`  is fricative, glottal like "h" in "hoard"
+* Letter  `b`  is voiced, plosive, bilabial like `b` in "boss"
+* Letter  `p`  is voiceless, plosive, bilabial like `p` in "pin"
+* Letter  `d`  is voiced, plosive, alveolar like `d` in "door"
+* Letter  `t`  is voiceless, plosive, alveolar like `t` in "test"
+* Letter  `n`  is alveolar, nasal, like `n` in "novel"
+* Letter  `m`  is nasal, bilabial, like `m` in "mule"
+* Letter  `l`  is liquid, alveolar, like `l` in "lord"
+* Letter  `n`  is alveolar, nasal, like `n` in "novel"
+* Letter  `v`  is vibrated, similar to `v` in "voice";
-* Letter  `j`  is trilled, similar to sound `si` in "fusion";
+* Letter  `j`  is vibrated, similar to sound `si` in "fusion";
+* Letter  `z`  is vibrated, similar to `z` in "zoo";
+* Letter  `r`  is trilled, similar to sound `r` in "rocket"
 * Letter  `s`  is fricative alveolar like `s` in "snake";
-* Letter  `z`  is trilled similar to `z` in "zoo";
-* Letter  `r`  is trilled similar to `rr` in "Africa";
-* Letter  `v`  is trilled like `v` in "vehicle";
+* Letter  `w`  is voiced labial-velar like `w in "whiskey".
 * Letter  `x`  is fricative post-alveolar like `sh` in "she" or "fashion";

+## Digraphs

+There are not enough letters for all Maj sounds.
+Therefre some two letters are join together in a new sound that is different than both letters.
+Usuallt the combination of these two letters can not be pronounced in any other way but if it does there is another method to avoid digraph formation.

+* sound `ts`  is `t͡s`  like `ts`  in "its";
+* sound `sh`  is `ʂ`    like `sh`  in "fashion";
+* sound `ch`  is `ʂ`    like `ch`  in "chocolate";
+* sound `ce`  is `t͡ʃ`  like `ch`  in "chase";
+* sound `ci`  is `t͡ʃ`  like `ch`  in "peach";
+* sound `ge`  is `d͡ʒ`  like `ge`  in "general";
-* Letter  `w`  is voiced labial-velar like `w in "whiskey" but is very rare.
+* sound `gi`  is `d͡ʒ`  like `gi`  in "Georgia";

+## Determinism

+Maj is a deterministic language.
+That means if someone tell you a new word you never heard before, you will be able to write it correctly without knowing its original spelling.
+Determinism is bidirectional, you can read a word without knowing its correct pronunciation.

+**notes:**

+To avoid digraph formation Maj uses modified letters: {"x", "y", "q"} but not all digraphs can be avoided.
+For example Maj uses "y" to avoid digraph "io" then: "fashion" = "faxyn".
+Tgus is much shorter and deterministic.

-## Modified Letters
+## Difficult sounds

-{R, J, C, G, W, Q, K, X, Y}

 **Trilled R**

-R is a difficult letter of the Maj language.
+R is a difficult letter in Maj.
 It is like double "rr" in English.
 To make the trilled R, your tongue is relaxed and the tip of the tongue taps the roof of the mouth once or several times.

-**Trilled J**
+**Vibrate J**

-Letter "J", "j" is always trilled.
+Letter "J", "j" is always trilled and voiced.
 That means your tongue will vibrate.
-To pronounce this sound you must press the tip of your tongue in the roof top and produce a voiced "sh".
+To pronounce this sound you must press the tip of your tongue in the roof top and produce a frontal "sh".
 The best symbol for this sound is "ʒ".

+**Vibrate G**

+Letter "G", "g" can be vibrated when follow by {"i","e"}.
+To pronounce this sound you must press the middle of your tongue on the front roof and produce a voiced "dge" or "dgi".
+The best IPA symbol for this sound is "d͡ʒ" also known as "Soft G".

+**Plosive G**

+Letter "G", "g" is plosive when followed by {"a","o","u","y"} or consonant.
+To pronounce this sound you must press the back of your tongue on the back roof of your mouth and produce a plosive sound like "gue" or "gui".
+The best IPA symbol for this sound is "ɢ", also known as "Hard G"

+## Modified Letters

+In some languages, we use tree-graphs to avoid digraph formation using silent letters {"u" or "h"}.
+Trigraphs will make the writing less efficient and difficult to read.
+To avoid this inconvenient Maj is using modified letters:

+{C, W, Q, K, X, Y}

 **Whistled C**

-Letter "C", "c" is whistled when followed by vowels {`a`,`e`,`i`,`o`,`u`,`y`} or semivowel `h`.
-To pronounce this sound you must press the middle of your tongue on the roof top and produce a vistled "ch".
+Letter "C", "c" is whistled when followed by {"i","e"}.
+To pronounce this sound you must press the middle of your tongue on the roof top and produce a whistled sound like "ch".
 The best symbol for this sound is "t͡ʃ"

 **Fricative C**

-Letter "C", "c" can be pronounced "k" when followed by consonant.
-To pronounce this sound you must press the back of your tongue on the back roof and produce a fricative "ca".
-The best IPA symbol for this sound is "c".
+Letter "C", "c" can be pronounced "k" when followed by {'a','o','u','y'} or consonant.
+To pronounce this sound you must press the back of your tongue on the back roof and produce a sound like "ca".
+The best IPA symbol for this sound is "k".

-**Whistled G**

-Letter "G", "g" can be whistled like "gi", "ge" when follow by any vowel.
-To pronounce this sound you must press the middle of your tongue on the front roof and produce a voiced "dge" or "dgi".
-The best IPA symbol for this sound is /d͡ʒ/.

-**Fricative G**
+**Soft Q, unmodified**

-Letter "G", "g" can be pronounced "ɢ" when followed by consonant.
-To pronounce this sound you must press the back of your tongue on the back roof and produce a fricative "gue" or "gui".
-The best IPA symbol for this sound is "ɢ".
+Letter "Q", "q" is classic Latin, must be followed by vowel `u`.
+To make this sound you must press the back of your tongue on the back roof and produce a sound like "kiu".
+The best IPA symbol for this sound is "q".

-**Fricative Q**
+* aqua is going to be pronounced: "akua" and not "agua"
+* aqui is going to be pronounced: "aki"  and not "acui"

+**Hard Q, modified**

-Letter "Q", "q" is pronounced "ɢ" and must be followed by a vowel or semivowel:`h`.
-To make this sound you must press the back of your tongue on the back roof and produce a fricative "gue" or "gui".
-The best IPA symbol for this sound is "ɢ".
+In Maj the letter "Q", "q" is pronounced "ɢ" when is follow by vowels {`e`, `i`}.
+To make this sound you must press the back of your tongue on the back roof of the mouth and produce a sound like "gue" or "gui".
+The best IPA symbol for these sounds are "ɢe", "ɢi".

-* aqua is going to be pronounced: "agua" and not "akua"
-* aqui is going to be pronounced: "agui" and not "akui"

-**Modified: X**
+**Whistled: X**

 Letter `X` is pronounced like: `sh` in `sheep`.
-In some words, letter `x` is replaced by `cs`, to avoid `ş` pronunciation.
-To pronounce this sound you must press the middle of your tongue on the roof top and produce whistled "s".
-The best IPA symbol for this sound is "ʃ"
+To avoid `ş` pronunciation letter `x` is replaced by `cs`.
+To make this sound you must press the middle of your tongue on the roof top of the mouth and produce a sort whispered `s`.
+To make this sound correctly your tongue is more relaxed than for `s`.
+The best IPA symbols for this sound is "ʃ" but also similar "ʂ":

+Note: X is not 100% deterministic for names.
+Therefore some names can be mispronounced:

-* Xue is pronounced "şue"
+* Xue is pronounced "şue" and represent a Chinese name;
-* Luxemburg is pronounced "Luşemburg"
+* Luxembourg is pronounced "Lucsemburg" and represents name of a state/town;

+If you don't know, Luxembourg has became an independent state in 1867.

 **Modified: Y**

-Letter `Y` represents 2 sounds depending on position in the word.
+Letter `Y` represents 2 sounds depending on the position in the word.

 * `y` at the beginning of words is pronounced "i" like in New York, Yes, Yacht;
-* `y` can be pronounced `ə` = `ă` like `eo` in "pigeon" or `io` in "fashion";
+* `y` can be pronounced `ə` = `ă` like `io` in "fashion";
 * `y` at end of nouns is converted to `e` to make plural noun;

 **Modified: K**